amathislab/Task-driven-Proprioception/readMe.md

+Here we share the code for

+Task-driven neural network models predict neural dynamics of proprioception by Alessandro Marin Vargas*, Axel Bisi*, Alberto Chiappa, Chris Versteeg, Lee Miller,  Alexander Mathis

+It builds on ...

 # Contrasting action and posture coding with hierarchical deep neural network models of proprioception

 This repository contains code for the manuscript ["Contrasting action and posture coding with hierarchical deep neural network models of proprioception"](https://elifesciences.org/articles/81499), by Kai J Sandbrink*, Pranav Mamidanna*, Claudio Michaelis, Matthias Bethge, Mackenzie W Mathis** and Alexander Mathis** eLife 2023.
 A preprint was available since [2020](https://www.biorxiv.org/content/10.1101/2020.05.06.081372v1).